HackkScript/Domain_Password_Spray/README.md

 **Parameters**

+Parameter				      Alias			  Description
-- UserListFilePath: The path to the file containing the list of usernames.
+-UserListFilePath		  -U			    (Required) Path to the file containing usernames (one per line).

-- Password: The password to verify the credentials.
+-Password				      -P			    (Required) The password to test against each username.

-- OutputFilePath (optional): The path to the output file where results will be saved.
-Default is output.txt.
+-OutputFilePath			  -O			    Path to the file where pwned usernames are saved.
+Default: timestamped.
+-ResumeFilePath			  -R			    Path to the file that stores progress index.
+Default: timestamped.

-- DelayBetweenAttempts (optional): The delay in seconds between attempts to avoid triggering account lockouts.
-Default is 2 seconds.
+-DelayBetweenAttempts	-D			    Delay in seconds between each login attempt.
+Default: 2 seconds.

 **Usage**
 1. Create a text file with a list of usernames (one username per line), for example, usernames.txt: